RebelGuy/chat-mate/projects/server/readme.md

 The following environment variables must be set in the `.env` file:
 - `PORT`: Which port the server should run on.
-- `AUTH`: The authentication credentials for the livestream user.
-Optional.
-Credentials can be obtained by running the electron app via `yarn auth`, logging into the Google account, and copying the encoded cookie token that is displayed in the console.
-- `CHANNEL_ID`: The channel ID of the livestream user.
+- `CHANNEL_ID`: The channel ID of the user on behalf of which ChatMate will communicate with YouTube.
 - `TWITCH_CLIENT_ID`: The client ID for twitch auth (from https://dev.twitch.tv/console/apps).
 - `TWITCH_CLIENT_SECRET`: The client secret for twitch auth.
 - `TWITCH_CHANNEL_NAME`: The Twitch channel's name from which we should connect (must have at least moderator permissions).